vidhathat/vidhathat/README.md

 - 👋 Hi, I’m @vidhathat
-- 👀 I’m interested in intersection of tech,porduct and people
+- 👀 I’m interested in intersection of tech,product and people

 <!---
 vidhathat/vidhathat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.